layerswap/layerswapapp/public/doc/userGuide.md

 # How to transfer crypto from Binance, FTX or Coinbase to Arbitrum/Optimism?

-With LayerSwap, you can send crypto from your crypto exchange account directly to the Arbitrum network with low fees. <br />
+With LayerSwap, you can send crypto from your crypto exchange account directly to the Arbitrum and Optimism networks with low fees. <br />
 Depending on the exchange the steps differ, so please consult the appropriate guide for each exchange.

 [Coinbase Guide](/blog/guide/How_to_transfer_crypto_from_Coinbase_to_L2) <br />